trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Project Dependency Structure`_.
 More detailed examples of these behaviors are given in the section `Example Enable/Disable Use Cases`_.

-In brief, these rules/behaviors are:
+In brief, the rules/behaviors of the TriBITS package and TPL dependency management system are:

+0)  `No circular dependencies of any kind are allowed`_
 1)  `PT/ST SE packages given default unset enable/disable state`_
 2)  `EX SE packages disabled by default`_
 3)  `SE package enable triggers auto-enables of upstream dependencies`_